 Also the heating system is off from May to September, regardless of weather.
-Also tenants don't understand why they are paying a fixed amount each month, even when the heating isn't running.
+Also tenants don't understand why they are paying a fixed amount each month, even when the heating is not running.

 Also a lot of "computer says no" and similar council bureaucracy makes the experience worse.

-(District heat doesn't have a full equivalent of the priority service register of other utilities.)
+(District heat does not have a full equivalent of the priority service register of other utilities.)

 All sorts of safety issues eg with carrying how water around from the kettle when the central system goes off.